-- Determination of Organic Carbon, Chloride, Calcium, Magnesium and Phosphorous and conductivity. - Soil texture using micrometry from two different sites. - Determination of soil moisture content. - Determination of soil pH from at least three different locations and correlate it with the soil type. - Determination of soil organic carbon and chlorides. - Enumeration of microorganisms in soil (TBC or TMC). - Bacteriological quality testing of water and wastewater (Presumptive coliform test (MPN)
+- Determination of Organic Carbon, Chloride, Calcium, Magnesium and Phosphorous. - Determination of soil moisture content.

+- Determination of soil pH from at least three different locations and correlate it with the soil type. - Determination of soil conductivity from at least three different locations and correlate it with the soil type. - Enumeration of microorganisms in soil (TBC or TMC). - Bacteriological quality testing of water and wastewater (Presumptive coliform test (MPN)